the-strife-project/projects/README.md

 Block devices are pieces of hardware that store data.
 Examples include a SATA hard disk or a CD-ROM drive.
 - 🔧 [AHCI](https://github.com/jotaOS/AHCI).
 The modern way of connecting to SATA devices: hard disks, SSDs, and CD-ROM drives.
 - 🔧 IDE (TODO, might come in the future).
 A very old way of connecting to ATA (not SATA, but compatible) devices.
 For this very reason, it's disgusting to work with, so a very simple PIO driver is implemented, which is _very slow_, and prints a warning every time at boot.
 It's interesting to do because it's what most VMs select by default.
-- ⚙️ storage (TODO).
+- ⚙️ [block](https://github.com/jotaOS/block).
 It provides an abstraction layer over the 🔧s above, by using UUIDs.
 It's just a way to name all block devices whichever type they are so other services can read and write data to them.
 Linux used to use `sda`, `sdb`...
 Windows, `C:`, `D:`...
 ### Filesystems
 Block devices are just bytes.
 Filesystems organize the bytes in a way so that they can be interpreted as files and directories.
-- 🔧 ISO9660 (TODO).
+- 🔧 [ISO9660](https://github.com/jotaOS/ISO9660).
 It's the filesystem that CDs use.
 So, if you're booting from an ISO file (burnt CD, cloned USB...), you need this.
 - 🔧 RAMFS (TODO).
 When booting from a read-only environment (such as a CD), it's nice if there's still a way to create files.
 As the name suggests, all files are stored in RAM, so they're lost on poweroff.
 - ⚙️ VFS (TODO).
 Like with "storage", this is an abstraction level over the above.
 It provides the concept of mountpoints: one way to represent a directory hierarchy.
 For example, `/` might be mapped to a RAMFS service, and `/CD` to an ISO9660.
 Everything inside `/CD/` would be the contents of the CD, and everything outside would be in RAM.
 ## Network stack